elsampsa/webtools/README.md

 That gives you the bootstrap library and the example templates.
 The latter live in "docs/examples".

-Then do this (you can use [this script](copy_bs.bash))
+Then do this (you can use [this script](copy_bs.bash):

+$DIR = pyramid projects code dir (where you have the directory "static/")

-1. Create "static/bootstrap" into your pyramid projects directory structure
+1. Create $DIR/static/bootstrap

-2. Copy -r the "dist" folder from bootstrap into your pyramid projects "static/bootstrap/"
+2. Copy -r the "dist" folder from bootstrap into $DIR/static/bootstrap/

-3. Copy -r the "docs/assets" folder from bootstrap into your pyramid projects "static/bootstrap/"
+3. Copy -r the "docs/assets" folder from bootstrap into $DIR/static/bootstrap

-4. Copy the template specific css file (say, "jumbotron.css") into "static/bootstrap/"
+4. Copy the template specific css file (say, "jumbotron.css") into $DIR/static/bootstrap/"

+5. Copy the template specific ```index.html``` into $DIR

-5. Run ```python3 bootstrap2jinja.py namespace index.html > template.jinja2```
+Finally, run ```python3 bootstrap2jinja.py namespace index.html > templates/base.jinja2```

 where ```namespace``` is the namespace of your pyramid project (say, ```my.awesome.project```), i.e. links will look like this:
 ```